$\kappa$-Minkowski as tangent space I: quantum partition of unity: A quantum analogue of a trivial tangent bundle

 Finally, the Lie algebra structure of $\mathfrak{D}_\kappa$ claimed in \ref{it:triv_Dk_Lie} stems simply from \eqref{eq:kM_kM_Hopf_alg_alg}. \end{proof}

-At this stage, three comments are in order. \begin{enumerate} \item The fact that elements of $\kM$ could act as derivations of some suitably chosen algebra $\mathcal{A}$ is highlighted by the fact that its generators $p_\mu$ obey a trivial coproduct defined by \eqref{eq:kM_kM_Hopf_alg_coalg}.
-Then, assuming that (the quantum base space) $\mathcal{A}$ is a left $\kM$-module algebra, implies that the action of the generators (quantum space coordinates) of $\mathfrak{D}_\kappa$ automatically satisfy the Leibniz rule. \item Choosing $\mathfrak{D}_\kappa$, defined in \eqref{eq:triv_Dk_def}, in \eqref{eq:derA_def} instead of the full $\kM$ \eqref{eq:kM_kM_Hopf_alg} is motivated by the fact that $\mathfrak{D}_\kappa$ has a finite number of generators as a Lie algebra, contrary to $\kM$ which has infinitely many.
-As far as physical applications are concerned, a differential calculus based on the full $\kM$ would then give rise to gauge potentials and curvature with infinite number of components. \item Proposition \ref{prop21} is a sufficient condition for $\mathfrak{D}_\kappa$ to be a Lie algebra of derivations of $\mathcal{A}$.
-It appears that the underlying assumption $\mathcal{A}$ should verify can be slightly weakened, by recalling that, given some (Hopf) algebra $H$, any right $H$-comodule algebra is a left $H^\prime$-module algebra where $H^\prime$ is a dual Hopf algebra.
-This is what we will assume in the following, which proves useful to make some connection with the framework given in \cite{Brzezinski_1993}.
-Note that the converse is true only in the finite dimensional case. \end{enumerate}
+At this stage, two comments are in order. \begin{enumerate} \item Choosing $\mathfrak{D}_\kappa$, defined by \eqref{eq:triv_Dk_def}, in \eqref{eq:derA_def} instead of the full $\kM$ \eqref{eq:kM_kM_Hopf_alg} is motivated by the fact that $\mathfrak{D}_\kappa$ has a finite number of generators as a Lie algebra, contrary to $\kM$ which has infinitely many.
+As far as physical applications are concerned, a differential calculus based on the full $\kM$ would then give rise to gauge potentials and curvature with infinite number of components. \item Even if Proposition \ref{prop21} uses that $\mathcal{A}$ is a $\mathfrak{D}_\kappa$-module algebra, we wished to underline that it can be inherited form a $\mathfrak{D}_\kappa'$-comodule algebra structure \eqref{eq:gc_kTcoact}.
+This proves useful to make some connection with the framework given in \cite{Brzezinski_1993}. \end{enumerate}

 We are now in position to define a reasonable quantum analogue of the space of vector fields $\Gamma(\mathcal{M})$.
 In fact, the above discussion and the structure of eqn.\ \eqref{eq:triv_vector_fileds_sim} point toward $\mathcal{Z(A)} \otimes\mathfrak{D}_\kappa\subset\mathcal{Z(A)} \otimes \kM$ as a natural quantum version of $\Gamma(\mathcal{M})$.
-By a slight abuse of language, we will call it the quantum space of vector fields, although its elements are not {\it{stricto sensu}} vector fields.
-Note that the occurrence of the factor $\mathcal{Z(A)}$ instead of $\mathcal{A}$ will insure as usual that the corresponding subset of derivations is a $\mathcal{Z(A)}$-module.
-Thus, we set the following:\\
+By a slight abuse of language, it is called the quantum space of vector fields in this paper, although its elements are not {\it{stricto sensu}} vector fields.
+Note that the occurrence of the factor $\mathcal{Z(A)}$, instead of $\mathcal{A}$, insure as usual that the corresponding subset of derivations is a $\mathcal{Z(A)}$-module.
+Thus, we set the following:

 \begin{definition} Define $\Der_R(\mathcal{A}) := \mathcal{Z(A)} \otimes \mathfrak{D}_\kappa$, the quantum space of vector fields, as

 \end{definition}